Wasp Removal Services

 If you get into a situation where many wasps in a nest are disturbed, it can quickly become dangerous.
 Each time they sting, they inject more venom.
 If you or a family member are allergic to their venom, you could experience a life-threatening allergic reaction called anaphylaxis.

-Wasps love to live around your house.
-Some of their favorite places to make a nest are in the attic, eaves and chimney of your home.
-They also are known to settle in outdoor outlet boxes, grills and hose reels.
+Wasps often take up residence in people’s homes.
+Some of their favorite places to make a nest are in the attic, eaves, and chimney of your home.
+They also are known to settle in outdoor outlet boxes, grills, and hose reels.

-There’s nothing like opening a barbecue grill to get ready for an al fresco springtime dinner only to find a wasp’s nest surprise!
+There’s nothing like opening a barbecue grill to get ready for an al fresco springtime dinner only to find a surprise wasp’s nest!

 Wasps are most active in the spring and summer.
 During these seasons, they mostly live in trees.
 Come winter, they start looking for cozy places to hibernate.
 One of their favorite places to hibernate is the chimney.
 They like to find the highest peak on the house where the sun hits most of the day.